caiks/TBOT03/README.md

 TBOT03  README in mode 9 we are essentially debugging the slice topology by manually manoeuvring the turtlebot with tracing what it would have done automatically in mode 8

+problem with structure 1 - if a detail is not visible across at least two the underlying actives then there are no alignments in the overlying active, and so, although, the underlying can 'see' the feature, it does not appear in the slice topology.
+One solution is to cross the overlying and underlying slices.

 TBOT03 we can model configuration space clustering by making a slice tree for each dimension and then inducing.
 The resultant configuration model slices are the clusters.
 Of course this is just the same as having the odometry as substrate instead of LiDAR.
 No doubt we could have a very good slice topology in that case.
 We can compare models by rel ent so could compare the substrate induced model to the configuration induced model (with same threshold) to get a measure of the quality of the slice topology.
 Then can run the model without odometry knowing whether it's slice topology was better or worse than some other substrate induced model.